Nikolaiss students, his company dancers, and his creative colleagues are|

 This Web site (BearnstowJournal.org) is designed and maintained by Jim Van Abbema, who was associated as sound engineer, stage manager, and technical director for the Nikolais and Louis companies from 1968 to 1975.
 He is currently a Webmaster and copy editor.
 For questions about this Web site or exploring the possibility of designing or renovating your own site, e-mail Jim.

-Mimi Garrard, Claudia Gitelman, Kathy Kroll, Phyllis Lamhut, Sheila Mason, Helen Kent Nicoll, Gerald Otte, and Joan Woodbury have helped us maintain the Bearnstow Journal over this past year.
+Tandy Beal, Mimi Garrard, Kathy Kroll, Phyllis Lamhut, Sheila Mason, Helen Kent Nicoll, Gerald Otte, Audrey Ross, and Joan Woodbury have helped us maintain Bearnstow Journal over the past year.

 All images and written material on Bearnstow Journal are copyrighted.
 Reproduction of any item from this site is prohibited without prior written permission from Bearnstow.